 The plant actively colonizes disturbed land.
 Like alfalfa, it gives off a toxin that inhibits the growth of competing plants, and therefore reduces domestic crop yields.
 But it is not toxic to grazing animals.

 The Best Kept Secret

 Bidens is an annual.
 It grows easily from seed.
 If you do decide to plant it, be sure that it isn’t considered noxious in your area, first.
 Plant the seed 4 cm deep in moist soil in early spring.
 You can broadcast it or sow it in rows.
-Keep moist until it emerges.
-Its lacy leaves are attractive.
-It is used as a potherb in much of the world.
-And if you are using it for food, harvest the leaves when young, as a spring tonic food.
-It gets more astringent as it ages.
-But don’t make it a major part of your diet.
+Keep the soil moist until it emerges.
+Bidens lacy leaves are attractive and it is used as a potherb in much of the world.
+If you are using it for food, harvest the leaves when they are young, and use it as a spring tonic food.
+The plant gets more astringent as it ages, but don’t make it a major part of your diet.
 The high silica content can lead to problems.

 Bidens pilosa, also called Bidens leucantha, is the main species used for medicinal studies, but there are a number of other varieties in the Bidens genus that historical use and early studies suggest can also be used.
 The entire plant is medicinally active, including the roots.
 A lot of scientific studies have been done on the constituents of Bidens pilosa, identifying around 100 different plant chemicals so far.
 The most promising are the flavonoids, and the poly-acetylene compounds, having the broadest anti-microbial activity.

 Herbalist Michael Moore was the first modern herbalist to recommend Bidens as a mucus membrane tonic.
 It not only removes the pain but also heals the tissue.